Sep 1, 2022

 TIM: Alright.

-TIM: Jeanna's a volleyball player and one morning, she just starts to feel kind of crappy.
+TIM: Jeanna is a volleyball player.
+And one morning, she just starts to feel kind of crappy.

-TIM: Then, she goes to the volleyball game, somebody I guess sets the ball to her to spike and she looks up and she sees two of them and she doesn't know which is the volleyball.
+TIM: Then she goes to a volleyball game.
+Somebody I guess sets the ball to her to spike and she looks up and she sees two of them.
+And she doesn't know which is the volleyball.

 ROBERT: Double vision?